 - Your insurer estimates the car's fair market value at $21,000 and pays you as such through your collision coverage benefits.

 - You are left with a $6,000 difference between the amount you owe your lien holder and the amount your insurance carrier pays.

 Gap insurance eliminates this deficit, saving you from this potential financial hole.

 Whether you need―or are required to have―this guaranteed auto protection (GAP) depends on a few factors.

 Gap insurance is often required as part of a lease contract, and is commonly included in the lease agreement for a fee.
 Otherwise, you probably won't be forced to obtain the coverage.

-When you take out a loan for a car, keep in mind that, because you will be receive a larger loan, the smaller your down payment, the more important gap insurance becomes.
+When you take out a loan for a car, keep in mind that because you will be receiving a larger loan, the smaller your down payment, the more important gap insurance becomes.
 Having gap insurance may be a particularly sound move if you buy a new and/or expensive car.

 Understand that there are limits on how much a gap policy will pay.
 Your insurance provider should go over those details with you.
 If they don't, make sure to ask.